Quantum binary polyhedral groups and their actions on quantum planes: Proof of Theorem : is noncommutative and semisimple

-\begin{proof} The 2-dimensional left $H$-module $U$ is simple due to Lemma \ref{lem4.1}.
+\begin{proof} The first assertion follows from Lemma~\ref{lem4.1}(c) and Proposition~\ref{pro4.2}.
+The 2-dimensional left $H$-module $U$ is simple due to Lemma \ref{lem4.1}.
 To proceed, we classify the $K:=H^{\circ}$-coactions on $R$ which induce $H$-actions satisfying our hypotheses.

 Since the homological determinant of the $H$-action on $R$ is trivial, we have by Corollary \ref{cor3.3} that $U$ is self-dual.
 Let $C$ be the smallest sub-coalgebra of $K$ so that $\rho(U) \subseteq U \otimes C$.
 Note that $C\cong M_2(k)$ as coalgebras, and $U$ is a simple right $C$-comodule.
 In particular, $C \cong U^{\oplus 2}$ as right $C$-comodules.
 Since $U$ is self-dual, $C$ is also self-dual.
 Now, the antipode $S$ of $H$ satisfies $S(C) \subseteq C$ by Lemma \ref{lem3.4}.
 Let $\{e_{ij}\}_{i,j=1,2}$ be a $k$-vector space basis for $C$.
-Then by Lemma \ref{lem1.5}(b), $K=k\langle e_{ij}\mid i,j=1,2\rangle$.
+Then by Lemma \ref{lem1.6}(b), $K=k\langle e_{ij}\mid i,j=1,2\rangle$.
 Next, we determine the possibilities for $S$ and the relations between the $e_{ij}$.
 This will completely determine $K$ as a Hopf algebra.

-Since $H$ is semisimple and char($k$) =0, we have that $S^2=1$, so we can apply a version of Proposition \ref{pro4.4} to the coalgebra $C$ instead of an algebra.
+Since $H$ is semisimple and char($k$) =0, we have that $S^2=1$, so we can apply a version of Proposition \ref{pro4.4} to the coalgebra $C$.
 Hence we can assume that $S=c_W\circ\tau$, as an anti-automorphism of the coalgebra $C$, where $W=${ $\left( \right)$} for $p^2 =1$.
 Let $E$ denote the coalgebra matrix units { $\left( \right)$}.
 Note that

 By the antipode axiom and \eqref{E4.5.1}, we get that

 Therefore,

 which is equivalent to: { } Hence, $\{e_{ij}\}$ satisfies the following equations: